 Deduplication Criteria Checks

-Currently no provision for de-duplication will be provided, since, rolling out this scheme and acceptance of this scheme by Factors is priority.
-Consequently as the scheme and its process of issuance and settling guarantees stabilizes – it will be decided to construct an effective de-duplication mechanism.
+Currently no provision for de-duplication will be provided, since, rolling out this scheme and acceptance of this scheme by MLI is priority.
+Consequently, as the scheme and its process of issuance and settling guarantees stabilizes – it will be decided to construct an effective de-duplication mechanism.

 Calculate Credit Guarantee Fees & Covers